top of page

 Collective Giving

-• Vote: Members participate in the decision-making process by voting on proposed grants.
-Each member has one vote.
+Vote – Full Voting Members participate in the grantmaking process by reviewing and voting on proposed grant recipients.
+Each Full Voting Member has one vote.

 Board